 When should you use ABS?

-ABS is best suited for applications where you need strength, ductility, machinability and thermal stability.
-Being more durable than PLA makes ABS a viable option for prototyping, low-stress end-use components and other practical applications.
-However, be aware that ABS is more prone to warping.
+ABS is suited for applications that require strength, ductility, machinability, and thermal stability.
+Its durability makes it a good option for prototyping, low-stress end-use components, and other practical applications.
+ABS is more prone to warping than PLA.

 How strong are PLA and ABS?